ESSolutions/ESSArch/ESSArch_Core/docs/installation/automatic.rst

 Automatic installation
 **********************

-If you are installing on CentOS/RedHat or SLES, and have access to the root user then there is a script available that automates the installation for you:
+If you are installing on CentOS/RedHat or OpenSUSE/SLES, and have access to the root user then there is a script available that automates the installation for you: